 Second in a four-part series

 Achieving Interoperability: Practical Lessons Learned

-Provides practical experiences from jurisdictions in Michigan and Georgia as they move toward interoperability with their birth defects surveillance programs.
+Provides practical experiences from jurisdictions in Michigan and Georgia as they move toward interoperability with their BDS programs.
 PHII’s Lura Daussat and CDC’s Laura Pabst join two speakers who tell about the successes and challenges of modernizing their surveillance programs and the resources they used.

 Note: These materials were developed in support of Cooperative Agreement number 6-NU38OT000316, funded by the Centers for Disease Control and Prevention.
 Resource contents are solely the responsibility of the authors and do not necessarily represent the official views of the CDC or the Department of Health and Human Services.